terrycheuk/python-setup/README.md

 execstack -c libcrypto.so.1.0.0

+## w2m64-toolchain not working

-conda install -c conda-forge pymc3
+this is not working:  conda install -c msys2 m2w64-toolchain

-pip install patsy pandas
+## start jupter in WSL

 export MKL_THREADING_LAYER=GNU